-Filters provide choices for selecting criteria to restrict what data are shown in a report, using values directly from the dataset.
-For example, the Facility ID filter in the Exam Search report (above) lists all available facilities for the user by directly querying the dataset.
+Filters provide choices for selecting criteria to restrict what data are shown in a report using values directly from the dataset.
+For example, the Facility ID filter in the Exam Search report (above) lists all facilities available to the user by directly querying the dataset.

 Parameters are inputs that act as switches to change what a user sees or how data are computed in the report.
-For example, the Boxplot by Scanner report uses the following parameters
+For example, the Boxplot by Scanner report uses several parameters, including

-Benchmarks: selects whether to display the DIR Median, DIR 75th percentile, or both benchmarks on the chart
+Registry Statistics: selects whether to display the DIR Median, DIR 75th percentile, or both

 Scanner Aggregation Level: determines whether to aggregate scanner data in the chart by device, model, or manufacturer.

-Filters and parameters are displayed on the left side of the screen.
-By default, reports do not display any data until all filters have selected at least one value.
-Some filters, such as Facility ID and RPID / Study, are set to none by default and must be selected by the user before data can be retrieved.
+Most reports do not display any data until all filters have selected at least one value.
+Some filters are set to None by default and must be selected by the user before data can be retrieved.